jprjr/lua-music-visualizer/README.md

 * `img.frames` - only available after calling `img:load`, an array of one or more frames
 * `img.framecount` - only available after calling `img:load`, total number of frames in the `frames` array
 * `img.delays` - only available after calling `img:load` - an array of frame delays (only applicable to gifs)
-* `img:load(async)` - loads an image into memory
+* `img:load(loader)` - loads an image into memory
-  * If `async` is true, image is loaded in the background and available on some future iteration of `onframe`
-  * else, image is loaded immediately
+  * `loader` is an optional object created by `image.loader` - if supplied, the image will be loaded using a background thread, otherwise the image is loaded immediately.
 * `img:unload()` - unloads an image from memory

 If `img:load()` fails, either asynchronously or synchronously, then the `state` key will be set to `error`